dmarch0/yapp/README.md

-# Yet another pet project
+# Pet project powered by Golang, PostgreSQL and React

 ## How to run locally